Summary of Beowulf

 - Raffel Chapter 1

-Summary: Hrothgar, King of the Danes, great-grandson of Scyld Scefing, builds a great hall named Hearot.
+Summary: Hrothgar, King of the Danes, great-grandson of Scyld Scefing, built a great hall named Hearot (which means “Hart Hall.”)
 After it was built, he gave away gold rings but kept his promise not to waste lives or land.
 A monster named Grendel was disturbed by the joyful songs coming from Heorot Hall, particularly the songs of Creation that praised the Almighty.
 For Grendel was descended from Cain, the ancient killer of Abel and the ancestor of all of earth’s evil creatures.

 III.
 Grendel Attacks